 You should be aware of: The corners never reach excellent levels, huge vignetting, slow, not a good match for A7r.

 175g + adapter | ~$450 | full Review | aperture series | sample images

 buy from ebay | Sony E-mount adapters (affiliate links)

-Continue reading 5 hacks for the Sony a7 series to make your shooting easier
+Continue reading The best lenses below $499 for the Sony a7 series v1.1

 That slightly wider than standard lens look (close to the theoretical ‘normal’ focal length of 43mm) gives a lovely, natural perspective that leaves the photographer, rather than the angle of view, in charge of the image.
 But of course the cost of the slightly wider angle of view is less potential for bokeh; the nice, isolating, out-of-focus blur that people prize in people photography.
-Still, 40mm is a great length for portraits which place people in a context: but you don’t want that context to dominate.
 That’s why the speed on this lens is potentially so great.
 Perhaps f1.2 sounds extreme, but the actual blur potential is about the same as f1.4 on a 50mm lens.
 So in order to keep up with a 50mm lens in terms of blur, you really do want a bit of extra speed on moderate wides.
+40mm is a great length for portraits which place people in a context: but you don’t want that context to dominate, so being able to see the context but have it nicely blurred is a fantastic combination.
 But what price do we pay for that?
 Is the IQ on this surprisingly small and fast lens good enough?
 Thanks to Mainline Photographics who are the Cosina Voigtländer distributors in Australia, for the loan of a review copy.

 A Few Samples

 Continue reading Voigtländer 40mm f1.2 Nokton Aspherical: An In Depth Review

 The Canon FD 2.8/300 L was one of the most highly regarded manual super tele lenses in the 80s.
 Today it can be had for much less money and in this review I evaluate how it performs today on a modern mirrorless camera.